mKaloer/Feer-Club/README.md

 The `feer` app has fixtures for a number of models in the `fixtures` directory in the `feer` app.
 Load these using

     `python manage.py loaddata <fixture>`

+## Contributing

+If you find any bugs or have any suggestions, please submit an issue in the issue tracker and provide an appropriate tag.
+If you want the issue to be resolved within a reasonable time frame, make a pull request.